VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 ---

 Some time ago,
-during implementation of "upload document" feature,
-I was looking for simple tutorial about picking a file on Android, but didn't find anything that fits my requirements.
+during the implementation of a "upload document" feature, I was looking for simple tutorial about picking a file on Android, but didn't find anything that fits my requirements.
 I needed: